SReddy-96/TOP-Homepage/README.md

 - Using `transition` to fade in the projects

 ## New Skills Acquired
-- Alongside `transition` using `setTimeout` to add the opactiy to fade-in when the projects are added to the DOM.
+- Alongside `transition` using `setTimeout` to add the opacity to fade-in when the projects are added to the DOM.

 ## Technologies Used